cobi-git/QuAssem/README.md

-# 🧬 QuAssem — Quantum Assembler (Classical + Grover)
+# 🧬 QuAssem — Quantum Assembler (Grover)

 A proof-of-concept assemblers for **k-mer overlap assembly**:

 - **bin/grover_assembler.py** — Grover-accelerated DP assembler using **Qiskit Aer**

-This project explores how **Grover’s quantum search** can accelerate parts of genome assembly by amplifying overlap candidates that are then validated by classical dynamic programming (DP).
+This project explores how **Grover’s quantum search** can accelerate parts of genome assembly by amplifying overlap candidates.

 ---